Powel Crosley Jr.: Appliance and consumer products manufacturer

 In the 1930s Crosley added refrigerators and other household appliances and consumer goods to his company's product line.

-Crosley's "Icyball" was an early non-electrical refrigeration device.
+Crosley's "Icyball" was an early non-electrical refrigeration device, designed by Crosley and David Forbes Keith.
 The unit used an evaporative cycle to create cold, and had no moving parts.
-The dumbbell shaped unit was "charged" by heating one end with a small kerosene heater.
-Crosley's company sold several hundred thousand Icyball units before discontinuing its manufacture in the late 1930s.
+The "hot ball", containing ammonia and water, was "charged" by heating it with a small kerosene heater or stove.
+The other side of the unit, the "cold ball", condensed the evaporated ammonia.
+Once the system was going then the cold side was placed in a specially designed insulated chest to keep food cold.
+Sales were so good (with claims of 22,000 in the first year of production) that a second plant was set up outside of Toronto where it was sold by the Canadian De Forest-Crosley Company.
+The Icyball was eventually sold in Europe and other parts of the world as well.
+By 1935, however, sales had dropped off.
+This was due partly because of the electrification of rural areas and also due to the Icyball not needing to be replaced, so it was a one time purchase for most homes.

 In 1932 Crosley had the idea of putting shelves in the doors of refrigerators.
 He patented the "Shelvador" refrigerator and launched the new appliance in 1933.
 At that time it was the only model with shelves in the door.
 In addition to refrigerators, Crosley's company sold other consumer products that included the "XERVAC," a device purported to "revitalize inactive hair cells" and "stimulate hair growth".
 Crosley also introduced the "Autogym," a motor-driven weight-loss device with a vibrating belt, and the "Go-Bi-Bi," a "rideable baby walker," among other products.